RIGID: Robust Linear Regression with Missing Data: Experiments and Discussions

 \section{Experiments and Discussions}

 In this section we present some numerical experiments related to the performance of RIGID in general, and in comparison with other techniques.
 Our experiments are performed on various types of data, including synthetic, semi-synthetic, and real data.
 Some of the most well-known techniques such as mean imputation, K-nearest neighbors imputation (KNN), imputation with conditional mean, multiple imputation by chain equations (MICE), and Amelia are used to impute the data, followed by a linear regression step.
 It is worth mentioning that while MICE is a rather general imputation framework, Amelia is specifically designed for multivariate normal data \cite{BuGr11, honaker2011amelia}.
 Among the methods which directly perform linear regression on incomplete data, the two most relevant and best performing ones turned out to be the sparse recovery in \cite{RosTsy09}, and the high dimensional regression with imputation work by Chandrasekher, Alaoui, and Montanari \cite{chandrasekher2020imputation}.
 We respectively refer to them as RT, and CAM (author abbreviated).
-Some details of the experiments, plus additional results are moved to Section \ref{app:MoreExp} (Appendix C).
+To abide by the page limit, some details of the experiments, plus additional results are moved to \S~\ref{app:MoreExp} of the Supplementary Material.

 For our first set of experiments (semi-synthetic), we extracted the daily closing stock value of the companies which consistently appeared on the S\&P 500 list between 2012 and 2017.
 These data were used to create a covariance matrix and a mean vector for extensive multi-normal data generation.
-The details of this process along with the incorporation of noise and outliers are presented in the designated Appendix section.
+The details of this process along with the incorporation of noise and outliers are presented in the designated Supplementary section.
 For these experiments we consistently have $p=447$, while $n$ varies between 500, 1000 and 2000.
 Panel (a) of Figure \ref{figSemi} presents the average root-mean-square error (RMSE) of the predictions for various missing ratios (that is, the total number of missing values divided by the total number of data points).
 Each experiment is executed several times, and the shaded region around each plot represents one-standard deviation confidence interval.
 We would like to note that MICE and Amelia become extremely slow in high dimensions (making the extensive experiments for $n=2000$ infeasible).

 One can see the notable contrast between RIGID's performance, and impute + regress techniques, both in terms of accuracy and its variation.
 Panel (b) presents a comparison of RIGID and CAM for different values of $n$, where the gap is smaller, however still a better performance of RIGID is observed thanks to its customized formulation taking into account the feature dependency and data covariance matrix.
 For very large missing rates and large values of $n$, the gap between RIGID and CAM starts to shrink.
 Panel (c) compares the robustness of the models to uncertainty in the features.
 Thanks to its robust formulation, one can see that RIGID presents more robustness to feature uncertainty compared to the other competing techniques.